minglho/Course3Proj/README.md

 The output file `meanByActSubj.txt` summarizes the raw data by taking the mean of the subset of each measurement variable matching each activity and each subject.
 To facilitate this, we create in `df` the variable `Act_Subj` concatenating the variables `Activity` and `Subject`.

 We the split `df` into a list `s` of data frames by `df$Act_Subj`.
 For each data frame in `s`, we remove those variables that are not measurement variables to obtain only numerical values, so that the mean of each measurement variable can easily be taken using `apply()`.
 The results of applying `apply()` to each data frame in `s` are combined to form the data frame `avgdf`, which will be written out to `meanByActSubj.txt` with a header but without row names.
+We also split `names(s)` to form the variables `Activity` and `Subject` for the tidy data set `avgdf`.

 See `CodeBook.md` for a complete set of variables.